threebarber/culinary-assistant/README.md

- Install a recent version of ruby
+ -Install a recent version of ruby

- Install the gems with "gem install -gem name-"
+ -Install the gems with "gem install -gem name-"

- Follow this guide to make the bot: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token
+-Follow this guide to make the bot: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

- Fill in the provided "config.json" file with the corresponding info
+ -Fill in the provided "config.json" file with the corresponding info

- cd to the bot directory
+ -cd to the bot directory

- run "ruby discordbot.rb"
+ -run "ruby discordbot.rb"